Decodon verticillatus: Habitat

 Waterwillow is found in swampland, in ditches, besides streams and in shallow water at the edges of ponds and lakes.
 It often forms thickets and occurs in the United States from Maine to Florida and west to Minnesota, Tennessee and Louisiana, as well as in eastern Canada.

 Fossil record

-Seeds of Decodon from the late Campanian (73.5 MA) of northern Mexico is the earliest fossil record of the genus.
+Seeds of Decodon from the late Campanian (73.5 MA) of northern Mexico are the earliest fossil record of the genus.
+A "whole plant" description has been give for the Ypresian age Decodon allenbyensis described from the Eocene Okanagan Highlands Princeton Chert site.
 Seeds of the genus are known in Europe from Pliocene to lower Pleistocene.
 These seeds are assigned to an extinct species, D. globosus.
 A seed very similar to the modern American species has been found in sediments from Ipswichian in Ireland, and it is possible that the plant survived until the last interglacial in western Europe.